Jishnu075/eng-mal-translator/README.md

 # English to Malayalam Translation

-English to Malayalam language translation using googletrans Python Library,
+English to Malayalam language translation using 'googletrans' Python Library